QL-Win/QuickLook/README.md

 <img src="https://user-images.githubusercontent.com/1687847/64730506-2a60d100-d4e8-11e9-95a6-f13dbd869b2a.jpeg" width="400">

 ## Background
 One of the few features I missed from macOS is [Quick Look](https://en.wikipedia.org/wiki/Quick_Look).
 It allows users to peek into a file content in lightning speed by just pressing the <kbd>Space</kbd> key.
-Windows, on the other hand, does not have this handy feature ... until now.
+Windows, on the other hand, does not have this handy feature ... until now!

 I am aware that several alternatives are already available on the Internet (e.g. [WinQuickLook](https://github.com/shibayan/WinQuickLook) and [Seer](https://github.com/ccseer/Seer)).
 Despite these options, I still decided to craft another one by myself, because they are either not being actively developed, lack of variety, or ask for some :dollar:.